bodommer/ExpectedForce/README.txt

 "test.graph" is a 100-nodes SNAP graph saved in binary.

-Everything else correctly includes SNAP.
+Everything else correctly implements SNAP.